 Lozowski contributed significantly to the Huskers as a freshman, earning 15 singles wins.
 She added a Big Ten victory in her inaugural season.
 She picked up wins out of the No. 2, No. 3, No. 4, No. 5 and No. 6 positions for the Huskers.

 As a doubles player, Lozowski went 9-4, including five fall victories and four spring wins.
 The true freshman played with six different teammates throughout the year.

 Off the court, Lozowski was named to the Tom Osborne Citizenship Team and the Nebraska Scholar-Athlete Honor Roll.

-Lozowski attended Florida Virtual high school full-time program and attended various tennis academies, a member of the honor roll throughout her high school academic career.
+Lozowski attended Florida Virtual high school full-time program and attended various tennis academies.
+She was a member of the honor roll throughout her high school academic career.
 She primarily trained under Bruce Kurtz and Aldo Burga.
 Jeannie was a force in junior tennis competition, dominating singles play in Florida.
-Lozowski was a two-time USTA Level 5 singles champion in 2015 and 2016.
-Jeannie entered Nebraska as a five star recruit.
+Lozowski was a two-time USTA Level 5 singles champion in 2015 and 2016 and entered Nebraska as a five star recruit.

 The daughter of Billy and Kathy Lozowski, Jeannie was born on March 13, 1998, in Amityville, New York.
 Jeannie plans to complete a major in biochemistry with minors in chemistry and psychology while at Nebraska.
 She was a Big Ten Distinguished Scholar and an Academic All-Big Ten choice in 2018.
 She is a four-time Nebraska Scholar-Athlete Honor Roll selection.
 She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.
 During her summers, Jeannie trains for tennis competition and spends time playing the piano, cooking and singing.